AntonyTruran/GroupProject/Readme.md

 3. **Construct full project overview.** Use feedback from second round of interviews to produce a comprehensive plan for the project.
-Include a consideration of business logic, front-end wireframes, use cases, and architecture and present to client for approval.
+Include a consideration of business logic, front-end wire frames, use cases, and architecture and present to client for approval.
 Make final decision on tools/ technology to be used.
 ### Options Considered
 ---